suryapavan1912/scrapper/USAGE.md

 - Our script fetches ALL available fields in the API response

 ### MongoDB Usage
-- The system now uses a single raw_places collection for all data
+- The system uses a single raw_places collection for all data
 - When collecting new data, existing entries are updated rather than duplicated
-- The processed_places collection contains deduplicated data from all sources
+- The processed_places collection contains deduplicated data
 - For production, set up MongoDB authentication
 - Consider setting up MongoDB Atlas for cloud-hosted access from your website

 ## Troubleshooting

 **API Key Issues:**
-- Ensure your API keys are correctly entered in the `.env` file
+- Ensure your Google Places API key is correctly entered in the `.env` file
-- For Google, make sure you've enabled the Places API in your Google Cloud Console
+- Make sure you've enabled the Places API in your Google Cloud Console

 **MongoDB Connection Issues:**
 - Check your MongoDB connection string in the `.env` file